dimaslz/local-ssl-management/Readme.md

 ### cli

-Command line to manage local SSL certificates.
+Command line to manage local SSL certificates. (all information on this readme)

 ### core

 Common methods and functions to use in `app` and `cli`.
 At the moment not very useful because the `app` is not ready.

+### landing page

+Landing page to present the project. (coming soon...)

 ## Author